 It is a combination of a “leading clinical teams” programme funded by Health Education England from 2013-2016 and the Academy of Creative Minds an immersive programme for health researchers and professionals to work with creative artists to learn how to communicate their work more effectively and help increase its impact.
 Participants from these programmes demonstrated increased knowledge, confidence and understanding of the research landscape and culture and how to lead more effectively.

-The project will be led by leadership professionals, R&D professionals, creative writers, actors and performers who together will work with middle managers in a blended learning approach to help them:-
+The project will be led by leadership professionals, R&D professionals, creative writers, performance coaches, magicians and somatic experts who together will work with middle managers in a blended learning approach to help them:-

 “Leaders must reclaim the very thing our culture has so casually given away: Time to think together and learn from our experiences” Margaret Wheatley

-The first day (25th January 2018) of the course will start on the coach with a number of exercises designed to enable the group to get to know each other, then continue on arrival to help them relax after their journey, have fun and prepare for being challenged (Think Coach Trip!!).
+The first day of the course will start on the coach with a number of exercises designed to enable the group to get to know each other, then continue on arrival to help them relax after their journey, have fun and prepare for being challenged (Think Coach Trip!!).
 This will be followed with some initial work on culture and making a case for research, development and innovation.
-Following this there will be a practical session on the digital community.
+Following this, there will be a practical session on the digital community.

 The second part of the day will explore personal confidence with regard to communication both written and oral, working with a creative writer and performance coach.
 After dinner on the evening of the first day there will be a speaker with expertise in the area of developing a culture of R&I from the health and social care sector.

-Day three (1st March at Brockholes Nature Reserve Conference Centre) The day will start with learning about having a vision, networking and collaborating and the afternoon will be co-created with the participants to deliver a session tailored to the specific requirements identified by the group.
+Day three The day will start with learning about having a vision, networking and collaborating and the afternoon will be co-created with the participants to deliver a session tailored to the specific requirements identified by the group.

-Day 4 (22nd March Redbank House, Manchester) The day will start with learning about leading teams and developing a strategy and finish with each participant sharing their individual learning journey with the group using all the creative tools and techniques and more, detailing their personal plan and commitment to lead R&I within their teams.
+Day 4 The day will start with learning about leading teams and developing a strategy and finish with each participant sharing their individual learning journey with the group using all the creative tools and techniques and more, detailing their personal plan and commitment to lead R&I within their teams.